-The principal markets of the Group are the United States, Israel, Europe and Japan (see Note 18).
+The Company's principal markets are the United States, Israel, Europe and Japan (see Note 18).

-For information about the Company's holdings in subsidiaries and affiliates, see Appendix A to the consolidated financial statements.
+For information about the Company's holdings in subsidiaries and affiliates, see Appendix to the consolidated financial statements.

 NOTE 2:- SIGNIFICANT ACCOUNTING POLICIES

 The consolidated financial statements have been prepared in accordance with United States Generally Accepted Accounting Principles ("U.S. GAAP"), applied on a consistent basis, as follows, unless otherwise stated: